Vintage Christmas At The Ponds

 The Seating Area

-In this area, a repurposed coffee table holds a Vintage Barrel which is filled with vintage shiny brite ornaments, bottle brush trees, cloches and of course, a candle from Antique Candle co.
+In this area, a repurposed coffee table holds a vintage bowl, which is filled with vintage shiny brite ornaments, bottle brush trees, cloches, and, of course, a candle.

 The Office Area

-My office is just a corner of the living room and I love to fill the desk with vintage goodies, as well as the modern conveniences, such as my lap top.
-The desk is positioned to allow a great view of the ponds and is perfect inspiration for writing my blog posts.
+My office is just a corner of the living room, and I love filling the desk with vintage goodies and modern conveniences, such as my laptop.
+The desk is positioned to allow a great view of the ponds and is the perfect inspiration for writing my blog posts.

 Here you can see “Those we love” Church Print, which I painted in memory of my mom and is the actual church where she & my dad are buried.